National Coalition for Mental Health Recovery

 International Center for Clubhouse Development (ICCD)

-Begun in 1993 by a mental health consumer, Movie Monday is a Canadian based weekly film series offered in the auditorium of a psychiatric hospital.
-The series is designed for people with mental illnesses, their families, and the general public.
-It features a mix of films to educate people and break down the stigma of mental illness, addiction, and other subjects.
+Begun in 1993 by a mental health consumer, Movie Monday is a weekly film series offered in the auditorium of a psychiatric hospital in Canada.
+The series is designed for people with mental health problems, their families, and the general public.
+It features a mix of films to educate people and break down stereotypes and misconceptions about people with mental health and substance use problems.

 National Mental Health Information Center